rodralez/NaveGo/README.md

 NaveGo's motto is "to bring integrated navigation to the masses".

-NaveGo is supported at the moment by three academic research groups: GridTics at the National University of Technology (Argentina), Engineering School at the National University of Cuyo (Argentina), and DIATI at the Politecnico di Torino (Italy).
+NaveGo is supported at the moment by three academic research groups: GridTICs at the National University of Technology (Argentina), LabSin at the National University of Cuyo (Argentina), and DIATI at the Politecnico di Torino (Italy).

 ## Attention!

-Please, if you find a bug or error in NaveGo's code, you should open a new [issue](https://github.com/rodralez/NaveGo/issues).
+Please, if you found a bug or error in the source code of NaveGo, you should open a new [issue](https://github.com/rodralez/NaveGo/issues).

-But, if you have any question of any kind or you want to share some feedback about NaveGo, you have to use NaveGo's [discussion forum](https://github.com/rodralez/NaveGo/discussions).
+But, if you have any question of any kind or you want to share some feedback about NaveGo, please leave a comment at the [discussion forum](https://github.com/rodralez/NaveGo/discussions).

 ## Features